nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   1. Wishful Shrinking lists the ingredients in the fridge that has the specified name, if present.

      Use case ends.

+**Extensions**
+* 1a.
+The search field is invalid.
+    * 1a1.
+Wishful Shrinking shows an error message.
+    * 1a2.
+User enters new field data.
+    Steps 1a1-1a2 are repeated until the data enter is valid.

+    Use case resumes at step 2.

 **Use case: Clear all ingredients in fridge**